syncfusion-content/wpf-docs/wpf/Chart(Classic)/Chart-Labels.md

-> Note: Font settings set to the Chart will be applied to all the units of chart.
+N> Font settings set to the Chart will be applied to all the units of chart.
 However, properties set separately for those units such as ChartArea, ChartAxis, ChartLegend will override, these settings.